 Safe Climate Research Initiative

-Historic weather extremes, natural disasters, and changes such as the weakening of Antarctic glaciers pose unprecedented risks to human safety, economies, and the stability of natural systems in the next 30-40 years.
-Reducing the greenhouse gases that cause climate change is essential but may act too slowly to address near-term catastrophic risks.
-Scientists have found that one of the most promising ways to reduce near-term warming is based on one of the ways that nature can cool Earth's temperature—increasing the reflection of sunlight from particles and clouds in the atmosphere, or "solar climate intervention" (SCI).
-However, research is required to fill enormous gaps in our understanding of the potential risks of SCI approaches and help inform policymakers and the public about potential "emergency medicine" for the climate.
+Historic weather extremes, natural disasters, and changes such as the growing instability of Antarctic glaciers pose unprecedented risks to human safety, economies, and the stability of natural systems in the next few decades.
+Reducing the greenhouse gases that cause climate change is essential, but may act too slowly to address escalating near-term risks.

-SilverLining’s Safe Climate Research Initiative is a collaborative effort among outstanding researchers and research centers of excellence in the US and internationally to define forward paths (roadmaps) for research and undertake critical studies to advance understanding of near-term climate risks and interventions.
-Read coverage of the launch of the initiative in the New York Times and the press release on our 2021/2022 award recipients.
-For background on near-term climate risk and intervention and the need for research, read our report Ensuring a Safe Climate.
-To learn more about the research and research investments, read our new report, Near-term Climate Risk and Intervention.
+Read coverage of our launch in the New York Times and the press release on our 2021/2022 award recipients.
+For background on near-term climate risk and intervention, read our report Ensuring a Safe Climate.
+To learn more about the research and research investments, read our report, Near-term Climate Risk and Intervention and explore our Digital Roadmap for Research.

 Advancing Research on Near-term Climate Risk and Intervention